How to Make The BEST EVER Balsamic Vinaigrette Dressing

 Many store-bought balsamic vinaigrettes contain added sugars and preservatives, which can add unnecessary calories and negatively impact health.
 This homemade balsamic vinaigrette recipe contains oil, vinegar, and additional ingredients of honey, garlic and dijon mustard.
 The oil in this balsamic vinaigrette provides healthy unsaturated fats, while the vinegar is low in calories and has been shown to have potential health benefits, such as improving heart health and aiding in weight management.

-What is homemade Balsamic Dressing made of?
+What is homemade Balsamic Vinaigrette Dressing made of?

 This dressing recipe has been a favorite of mine since the first time that I made it.
 It contains only a few simple ingredients that you are likely to already have in your pantry and fridge.
 It’s easy to make and delicious on salads, this creamy balsamic salad dressing recipe has just six ingredients.
 Try it out today!